-Following a church service at Victoria United Church in 2006, Jeff Bourne, a recovering alcoholic and drug addict, approached the pastor and challenged him to not only talk about addiction related issues, but to do something about them.
-This challenge led to a partnership and a commitment between Jeff and his pastor, Jesse Bown, to explore what could be done in the Trinity-Conception area in the face of a growing drug problem.
-It was soon realized that a missing piece in the healing process was a place to provide support to the addicted and their families while on their path to recovery.
-To have such a facility operating in Trinity-Conception was Jeff’s dream from the outset.
+Jeff Bourne, a recovering alcohol and drug addict, and pastor, Jesse Bown, form a partnership and a commitment to explore what could be done in the Trinity-Conception region in the face of a growing drug and addictions problem.
+It was soon realized that a missing piece in the addiction recovery process was a place to provide support to the addicted and their families while on their path to recovery.

 Representatives from Eastern Health mental health and addictions, clergy, recovering addicts, community members, social work, research, criminal justice and the RCMP come together to form the Community Awareness Addiction Committee

 The CAAC identifies need for addiction recovery supports and approaches government, who were more than willing to support a drop-in centre to connect addicts with health care providers, and to support addicts in their recovery post-treatment.